 - Working collaboratively in Subject Teams to develop an engaging and challenging curriculum with clear learning outcomes, provision for differentiated learning, shared curriculum documentation and consistent assessment strategies.

-- Regularly attending and participating in meetings of their Subject Teams, normally at least 2 per term.
+- Regularly attending and participating in meetings of their Subject Teams, normally at least twice per term.

-- Liaising with the Learning Mentor of the Learning Area as required.
+- Liaising with the Learning Leader of the Learning Area as required.

-- Regularly attending and participating in meetings of their Learning Area Teams, normally 1 per term.
+- Regularly attending and participating in meetings of their Learning Area Teams, normally once per term.